How Enterprise Health developed a complete employee health software offering

 How much does IT hurt?

-by Jeff Donnell on Oct 24, 2017 7:19:59 AM
+By Jeff Donnell on Oct 24, 2017 7:19:59 AM

-(This is the third in a series of posts on changing occupational health IT solutions) --- If you’re a medical professional, you've probably asked a patient this question a time or two.
-And for those who manage pain on a regular basis, the use of a pain scale to help patients verbalize …
+(This is the third in a series of posts on changing occupational health IT solutions) If you’re a medical professional, you've probably asked a patient this question a time or two.
+And for those who manage pain on a regular basis, the use of a pain scale to help patients verbalize the …

 Read Story